pellejacobs/thesis/readme.md

 1. What is blockchain
   - [ ] pure definition: C7 from 'mastering bitcoin'
+    - [x] monetary and non-monetary transactions:
+      - [ ] monetary is straightforward simple bitcoin
+      - [ ] non-monetary: ???? no readings yet 😒
+  - [ ] Characteristics of blockchains
     - [ ] private vs public blockchain:
       - [ ] public: just a description of the general bitcoin blockchain: C7 from 'mastering bitcoin'
       - [ ] private: ??? => no examples yet of private blockchains
     - [ ] permissioned vs unpermissioned: ?? what is exactly the difference with public / private? (=> joining vs not allowed to join)
     - [ ] proof of work vs proof of stake:
       - [ ] proof of work: easy description of bitcoin mining: Nakamoto paper
       - [ ] proof of stake: dash masternodes instant send
       - [ ] proof of storage: maybe?
-  - [ ] monetary and non-monetary transactions:
-    - [ ] monetary is straightforward simple bitcoin
-    - [ ] non-monetary: ???? no readings yet 😒
     - [ ] smart contracts => ?? related to non-monetary transactions?
+  - [ ] advantages of having a collaborative database on a blockchain: Nakamoto paper touches this briefly in the introduction
   - [ ] different implementations of blockchains: compare bitcoin blockchain with ethereum (for public blockchains), private blockchains?  ???
-  - [ ] advantages of having a collaborative database on a blockchain: Nakamoto paper touches this briefly in the introduction

 2. What are distributed and decentralised databases
   - [ ] 'distributed' and 'decentralised' as concepts and usefulness: Baran paper